Can You Save Money with the Disney Dining Plan?

 The Table Service entitlement

-Table Service dining is defined as sit-down, family-friendly restaurants.
-The best Table Service restaurants are located at the Deluxe hotels but Epcot has many great options as well.
+Table Service dining is defined as a sit-down restaurant with a server.
 Reservations are highly recommended and can be made up to 180 days in advance.

 Each Table Service meal entitlement includes: